jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/races/tinkers.md

 no one would mistake them for such.
 They have a passing resemblance to the [Kalai](/races/kalai), but other than physical similarities, the two races have nothing in common.

-Tinkers are travelers, first and foremost.
-Even on [Danaros](/locations/danaros), they did not have any permanent settlements, instead living primarily in traveling carts, a way of life still practiced by some on the islands of the [Coalition of Free Peoples](/nations/coalition_of_free_peoples).
-Most of the survivors live on ships now, and they travel the waters of [Eluneia](/locations/eluneia) in small fleets, going from port to port.
+Tinkers love to travel, and they could often be found traveling with groups of [Tidedancers](/races/tidedancers), a practice that is still common now they live on Eluneia, though the majority of Tinkers live in settlements.

 Tinkers are also known for their inventiveness, a trait admired among many.